truenas/documentation/content/en/hub/tasks/advanced/jails-software.md

 Packages are built with default options.
 Ports let the user select options.

-The Ports Collection must be installed in the jail before ports can be compiled.
+The FreeBSD Ports Collection must be installed in the jail before ports can be compiled.
 Inside the jail, use the **portsnap** utility.
 This command downloads the ports collection and extracts it to the `/usr/ports/` directory of the jail:

 ```
 portsnap fetch extract
 ```

-To install additional software at a later date, make sure the ports collection is updated with **portsnap fetch update**.
+To install additional software at a later date, make sure the ports collection is updated with `portsnap fetch update`.

-To compile a port, **cd** into a subdirectory of `/usr/ports/`.
-The entry for the port at FreshPorts provides the location to cd into and the make command to run.
-This example compiles and installs the audiotag port:
+To compile a port, `cd` into a subdirectory of `/usr/ports/`.
+The entry for the port at FreshPorts provides the location to `cd` into and the `make` command to run.
+This example compiles and installs the *audiotag* port:

 ```
 cd /usr/ports/audio/audiotag